top of page

 Do HOAs allow solar panels?

 Homeowners' associations have varying rules regarding the installation of solar panels.
-Some HOAs allow solar panels but may have restrictions on their placement, design, and installation.
+Some HOAs allow solar panels but may restrict their placement, design, and installation.
 These restrictions could include requirements such as having the panels placed on the back of a home's roof to ensure they are not visible from the street.
-Homeowners in planned communities should familiarize themselves with their HOA's guidelines and possibly seek approval before installing solar panels on their unit.
+Homeowners in planned communities should familiarize themselves with their HOA's guidelines and possibly seek approval before installing solar panels on their units.

 Do I need HOA approval for solar panels?